tomhoule/graphql-conf-2025-talks/authorization-in-federated-graphql/slides.typ

 == Takeaways

-- Authorization decision for each annotated field or type can depend on *inputs (arguments)* or *arbitrary associated data on the parent type*.
+- Authorization decision for each annotated field or type can depend on *inputs (arguments)* or *arbitrary associated data*.
-  - Enables fine-grained authorization, for each set of arguments, and each instance type / field / entity
 #pause
 - Integrated in the *query planner*
   - Avoids requesting what the current client request is not authorized to see